cismet/cids-docker-images/README.md

 ## cids-server

 Generic or custom cids-server runtime [image](https://hub.docker.com/r/cismet/cids-server/) for local testing and integration tests.
 Builds and runs a standalone cids-server instance.
 No client support, no signing of jar files!
-The image is based on [cids-java-maven](#cids-java-maven).
+The image is based on [cids-java-maven](#cids-java-maven) and must be linked to a  [cids-integration-base](#cids-integration-base) container.

 #### Tags